-Is there anything worse than getting half way through a recipe and realizing you don’t have all of the ingredients?
-Or worse- its a flavour that you are allergic to or straight up don’t like?
+Check out the following list of the 5 best basil substitutes.
+Is there anything worse than getting half way through a recipe and realizing you don't have all of the ingredients?
+Or worse- its a flavour that you are allergic to or straight up don't like?
 Fear not!
-Read on to find out your the top five basil substitutes.
+Read on to find the basil substitutes for you.

 Basil is a powerhouse herb in the kitchen both in sweet desserts and savoury cooking.
 It has subtle notes of mint, anise, and pepper.
 The soft round green leaves make it a treat for the eye when used as garnish or loosely mixed into a dish.
 It is hard to replace- but not impossible depending on its intended use!

 Read on to learn all about the best basil substitutes that will mimic its flavour, texture and colour.
 Check out this guide for “What to Plant In May” including basil and other herbs to build up your stockpile!

 Basil is widely used in Italian cooking but can also be found in different cuisines such as Thai, Indonesian, and Vietnamese.
 It is a main component of the infamous pesto and almost always makes an appearance in tomato based sauces and soups including my homemade Canned Tomato Soup recipe.
 When possible, FRESH is best!
 You can also use dried basil at a ratio of one tablespoon of fresh basil to one teaspoon of dried basil.
 I love growing basil fresh- starting in my greenhouse and moving out into a pot in the warmer months.
 I inevitably end up with a basil surplus which I dehydrate and save for winter months.
 The strong flavours of home grown basil are hard to beat!

 Best Basil Substitutions

 It is hard, but not impossible to substitute basil for other herbs because of its unique flavour.
 Reach into your fridge, pantry, or garden and pull out one or more of these herbs if you are finding yourself needing a basil substitution.